chainpoint/chainpoint-start/README.md

 [Chainpoint](https://github.com/chainpoint) is a protocol for anchoring data to Bitcoin to generate a timestamp proof.

 The Chainpoint Network is a globally distributed network of nodes.
-Clients submit hashes to Nodes, which are aggregated into a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
+Clients submit hashes to Nodes, which aggregate hashes into a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
 The root of this tree is published in a Bitcoin transaction.
 The final Chainpoint Proof contains a set of operations that cryptographically link data to the Bitcoin blockchain.

 ## Chainpoint Network
 ![Draft Chainpoint Architecture Diagram](https://github.com/chainpoint/chainpoint-start/blob/master/imgs/Chainpoint-Network-Overview-Diagram.png)